henzeb/closure/README.md

 Note: While `closure` may throw a TypeError on creation, resolving of FQCN happens on actually calling the newly created closure.
-Resolving happens only the first time the closure is called.
+Resolving happens only the first time.
+Except when the invokable method returns a Closure, then the resolving takes place first to return this closure.

 ### Binding